 Parents, Things aren’t always as they appear.
 On vacation one year, we

 Fear can do that to us all… it can change our perspective of reality.
 It changes how we think.
-Fear shuts down the rational and relational parts of the brain.
+Fear shuts down the rational and relational parts of our brains.
 It makes us see enemies, when there are none.
 Fear in us can instill fear to those around us too, it can be contagious.
 God gives us fear for protection, there are some scary situations that we need to be aware of and avoid, or confront, but if we confront everything from a fear perspective, we lose the reality that God loves and cares for us and we forget how to love and care for others.
-We move into protection mode and we begin to fear everything.
+We move into protection mode and we begin to fear everything and everyone looks like a threat.
 “The disciple whom Jesus loved,” encourages us to not let our lives be driven by fear, but by love.
 The apostle John says,

 “There is no fear in love; instead, perfect love drives out fear, because fear involves punishment.
 So the one who fears is not complete in love.
 We love because he first loved us.”
 1 John 4:18-19 (CSBBible) Remember things aren’t always as they appear, remember God is love and we love because God first loved us.
 Let love replace your fear, because fear can easily manipulate us into thoughts and actions that are not loving at all.